Subaru Legacy (third generation): B4

-The B4 is powered by a 'phase 2' all-alloy DOHC, 16-valve, intercooled turbo 2-litre boxer four.
+The B4 is powered by a 'phase 2' all-alloy DOHC, 16-valve, intercooled turbo 2.0-liter boxer four.
 According to official Subaru literature, there are several advantages to the boxer design.
-Due to the balance afforded by horizontally-opposed cylinders, the crankshaft requires less weighting and so there is no need to install balance shafts.
+Due to the balance afforded by horizontally opposed cylinders, the crankshaft requires less weighting and so there is no need to install balance shafts.
 This results in reduced noise, vibration and less power loss from the engine.
 Strength is also an advantage of the boxer design – the crankshaft is sandwiched between the left and right hand crankcases and is supported by 5 main bearings.
-The low and wide engine structure also lowers the vehicle's centre of gravity and improves mass distribution.
+The low and wide engine structure also lowers the vehicle's center of gravity and improves mass distribution.

 Working from the crankcases out, the 'phase 2' engine sees the crank thrust bearing relocated to the rear of the shaft – this reduces the transfer of natural frequencies to the transmission, resulting in reduced NVH.
 Improved off-boost torque comes from a raised static compression ratio – 9.0:1, compared to the Impreza WRX's 8.0:1.